top of page

 Frequently Asked Questions

-The term "ocean raft" comes from the raft-like inflatable tubes that surround the vessel; but, with its deep 'V' aluminum hull and triple 250-horsepower outboard engines, this is much more of a speed boat than a raft.
-The giant inflatable raft collar helps keep the boat stable and buoyant in the most extreme sea conditions making it the safest vessel of its kind.
+The term "ocean raft" comes from the raft-like inflatable tubes that surround the vessel.
+Yet, with its deep 'V' aluminum hull and triple 250-horsepower outboard engines, it's much more of a speed boat than a raft.
+The giant inflatable raft collar helps keep the boat stable and buoyant in the most extreme sea conditions, making it the safest vessel of its kind.

-The meeting location is a restroom South of 1st Ave on Broadway St next to a grassy field.
+The meeting location is a restroom South of 1st Ave on Broadway Street next to a grassy field.
 The building has wood siding and Native artwork.
 Please check in with us in the front of the building before boarding our bus.
-Printable map and detailed walking instructions can be found by clicking here on map.
+Get your printable map and detailed walking instructions here

-We advise that you wear whatever clothing you would normally wear to walk around town in.
-Don't forget to consider the weather presented to you the day you are in port; but there is no need to bring extra layers or rain jackets for the tour.
-All necessary gear to keep you warm and dry is provided by Ocean Raft.
+Wear whatever clothing you would normally wear to walk around town in.
+Don't forget to consider the weather on the day you're in port — you won't need to bring extra layers or rain jackets for the tour.
+All the gear you need to keep warm and dry is provided by Ocean Raft.

-Well, first we outfit you in a one-piece exposure suit that is worn over your existing clothing to keep you warm and dry on your tour.
-This exposure suit is also a USCG approved floatation device and will act as your life jacket during the tour.
-We also provide: an optional balaclava style hat, gloves and goggles.
-The goggles are designed to go over your prescription eyewear; they are not, however, tinted - so we recommend you bring sunglasses even on a cloudy day to help with the glare on the water.
+First we outfit you in a one-piece exposure suit that you wear over your existing clothing, which will keep you warm and dry on your tour.
+The suit is also a United States Coast Guar (USCG) approved floatation device that will act as your life jacket.
+We also provide an optional balaclava style hat, gloves, and goggles.
+The goggles are designed to go over your prescription eyewear.
+However, they aren't tinted, so we recommend bringing sunglasses, even on a cloudy day, to help with the glare from the water.

 What does "USCG" stand for?